Skip to content

 Forge

 Forge is a modding API and server jar.
 It is most commonly used for servers with large modpacks.
-However, it is not very optimized and suffers from poor performance.
+However, it is not very optimized and can suffer from poor performance.

 Fabric